UnseenWizzard/k3s-oci-infra/README.md

 # Cluster Access - via main node IP

-ssh into the main node and copy the config.yaml from /k3os/system/config.yaml to /var/lib/rancher/k3os/config.yaml
+ssh into the main node and copy the `config.yaml` from `/k3os/system/config.yaml` to `/var/lib/rancher/k3os/config.yaml`
 ```sh
 sudo cp /k3os/system/config.yaml /var/lib/rancher/k3os/config.yaml
 ```
 > see https://github.com/rancher/k3os/blob/master/README.md#configuration

-Add a --tls-san={public ip} entry.
+Add a `--tls-san={public ip}` entry.

 Reload k3s (e.g. reboot) the instance and connect back to it

-Force-add the new SAN by force resolving it:
+Force-add the new SAN by force-resolving it:
 ```sh
 curl -vk --resolve {public ip}:6443:127.0.0.1  https://{public ip}:6443/ping
 ```
 > see https://github.com/k3s-io/k3s/issues/3369#issuecomment-849005179

 Exit back to your machine and get the kube config from the main node:
 ```sh
 scp rancher@{public ip}:/etc/rancher/k3s/k3s.yaml ~/.kube/config
 ```

-Open ~/.kube/config and replace the local IP configured in cluster.server with the public one.
+Open ~/.kube/config and replace the local IP configured in `cluster.server` with the public one.

 > see https://docs.k3s.io/cluster-access#accessing-the-cluster-from-outside-with-kubectl

-Run kubectl get nodes to check the connection and setup.
+Run `kubectl get nodes` to check the connection and status of the installation.

 # K8S Services

-cd into k8s_services and run setup.sh to install cert-manager and longhorn into the cluster
+cd into k8s_services and run setup.sh to install cert-manager and longhorn into the cluster.

+The setup script currently waits for two manual inputs, an email to use for letsencrypt and a domain to also generate a cert for the longhorn UI ingress for.

+After installation cert-manager is setup in the cluster and longhorn is installed and it's UI is exposed at `{your IP/URL}/longhorn/`.
+A basic auth username/password is generated for access to longhorn UI and printed to console and into a `longhorn-ui.creds` file - you can also get it from the `basic-auth` secret created in the `longhorn-system` namepsace.

+## Future Plans for this

+* Add kube-prometheus installation.
+* Replace setup scripts with helm charts.
+* Move helm charts into node user data to [automatically deploy them](https://docs.k3s.io/helm#automatically-deploying-manifests-and-helm-charts)